 Transform Your New Firearms to Instant Family Heirlooms

 Our antique gun restoration customers often ask us if their newly-manufactured firearms can be made to look old.
-In many cases the answer is “yes”, and that’s where Turnbull Finished Services come in.
+In many cases the answer is “yes”, and that’s why we now offer Turnbull Finished Services.
 Explore the possibilities and request a quote today.

 Our transformative methods are performed by the same craftsmen who are expert in the renewal of old-world legends.
 Finishes and techniques have been meticulously developed to match those of the original gun makers of yesteryear.
 Bone charcoal color case hardening, charcoal bluing, rust bluing, nitre bluing, hand-rubbed oil wood finishes, engraving – all period-correct and worthy of heirloom status.